2G-Labs/DSA/Algorithms/README.md

 # Algorithms
-This repository stores pseudocode for all the algorithms that we come across.
+This directory holds pseudocode for all the algorithms that we come across.
 This could be used to develop better algorithms and to optmize different algorithms to suit better in certain scenarios.

-## Heirarchy
+## Hierarchy
 This repository follows should follow strict hierarchy.

 Folders for different types of Algorithms